-ON-CALL TIME
+ON-CALL DUTY

 Douglas County recognizes that it may be necessary for various Elected Offices and departments to require employees to be available on an on-call basis.
 It is the County's general guideline that on-call assignments should be kept to a minimum.
 It is at the discretion of the Elected Official/Director and the business needs of their offices as to whether this guideline applies.
-The complete on-policy for non-exempt employees may be found on DCNet.
+The complete policy may be found on DCNet.